Aquanty/rtd-hgs/docs/source/index.rst

 applied to horizontal flow only and water travels vertically under saturated hydraulic conductivity conditions.

-If you wish to use Van Genuchten or BrooksCorey functions to describe the constitutive relationships you can do so using the instructions given in Section :ref:`sec:vsat_functions_props` .
-Unless you modify them, the default values given in
+| If you wish to use Van Genuchten or BrooksCorey functions to describe
+  the constitutive relationships you can do so using the instructions given in Section :ref:
+| .
+Unless you modify them, the default values given in Table :ref:
-Table :ref:`tab:dual_unsat_function_default`  will be used to define the functional relationships.
+| will be used to define the functional relationships.

-If you wish to use tables to describe the constitutive relationships you can do so using the instructions given in
+| If you wish to use tables to describe the constitutive relationships
+  you can do so using the instructions given in Section :ref:
-Section :ref:`sec:vsat_tables_props` .
-Unless you modify them, the default values of water saturation versus pressure head and saturation versus relative permeability listed in Table :ref:`tab:dual_unsat_table_default`  will be used to define the tabular relationships.
+| .
+Unless you modify them, the default values of water saturation
+  versus pressure head and saturation versus relative permeability listed in Table :ref:
+| will be used to define the tabular relationships.

 --------------